2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1. Doubled Die Obverse (DDO)

-A Doubled Die Obverse occurs during the die-making process, when the working die receives more than one impression from the hub at a slightly different angle each time.
-On the 2009 Log Cabin Penny, doubling has been reported on obverse elements including “LIBERTY,” “IN GOD WE TRUST,” and Lincoln’s portrait details.
+A Doubled Die Obverse (DDO) occurs during the die-making process, when a working die receives more than one impression from the hub at a slightly different angle.
+On the 2009 Log Cabin Penny, doubling has been reported on obverse elements including “LIBERTY,” “IN GOD WE TRUST,” and the date.

 2. Doubled Die Reverse (DDR)

-On the Log Cabin reverse, doubling tends to show up on the circular ends of the cabin logs at the front corner of the structure.
+On the Log Cabin reverse, doubling tends to show up on the circular ends of the cabin logs at the front left corner of the structure — typically affecting two or three logs.
 A 10x loupe or stronger magnification is generally needed to distinguish genuine doubled die doubling from ordinary die wear.

 3. Die Cracks

 Die cracks form when a working die develops stress fractures from repeated use under high pressure.
-On the 2009 Log Cabin Penny, cracks have been documented running through areas of the design on both the obverse and reverse.
+On the 2009 Log Cabin Penny, cracks have been documented running through areas of both the obverse and reverse.
 Minor cracks typically add $5 to $15 to a coin’s value.

-Larger cracks that connect multiple design elements, or those that result in a die cud — a raised blank area where a piece of the die broke away from the edge — command stronger premiums.
-Size, location, and how clearly the crack reads on the coin all factor into the final value.
+Larger cracks that connect multiple design elements — or those that result in a die cud (a raised blank area where a chunk of the die broke away from the edge) — command stronger premiums.
+Size, location, and how clearly the crack reads on the coin all factor into the final price.

 Where to Sell Your 2009 Log Cabin Penny?